 How Long Should I Wear the Brace?

-Patients are advised to start wearing the Magnatract brace two weeks after the Magnimplant inserting surgery.
+Patients are advised to wear the Magnatract brace two weeks after the Magnimplant inserting surgery.
 It is recommended to wear Magnatract as much as possible, for at least 10 hours a day, both during the daytime or while you’re sleeping.

-The innovators of this procedure did a lot of studies and investigations on proper fitting and adaptations, so the patients will be able to wear the Magnatract daily, without any discomfort.
+The innovators of this procedure did a lot of studies and investigations on proper fitting and adaptations so that the patients can wear the Magnatract daily without discomfort.

 Wearing the brace shouldn’t stop your kid from doing its daily activities.
 It is recommended to remove the brace while showering or taking a bath.